 The following sections describe some scenarios that the CCDR framework is suitable for deployment.

 3.1.
 QoS Assurance for Hybrid Cloud-based Application.

 With the emerge of cloud computing technologies, enterprises are putting more and more services on the public oriented cloud environment, but keep core business within their private cloud.
-The communication between the private and public cloud will span the WAN network.
+The communication between the private and public cloud sites will span the Wide Area Network (WAN) network.
 The bandwidth requirements between them are variable and the background traffic between these two sites changes from time to time.
-Enterprise applications just want to exploit the network capabilities to assure the end-to-end QoS performance on demand.
+Enterprise applications just want to exploit the network capabilities to assure the E2E Quality of Service(QoS) performance on demand.

 CCDR, which integrates the merits of distributed protocol and the power of centrally control, is suitable for this scenario.
 The possible solution framework is illustrated below:

-Fig.1 Hybrid Cloud Communication Scenario By default, the traffic path between the private and public cloud site will be determined by the distributed control network.
-When applications require the end-to-end QoS assurance, it can send these requirements to PCE, let PCE compute one e2e path which is based on the underlying network topology and the real traffic information, to accommodate the application's QoS requirements.
+Figure 1: Hybrid Cloud Communication Scenario

+By default, the traffic path between the private and public cloud site will be determined by the distributed control network.
+When applications require the E2E QoS assurance, it can send these requirements to PCE, let PCE compute one E2E path which is based on the underlying network topology and the real traffic information, to accommodate the application's QoS requirements.
 The proposed solution can refer the draft [I-D.ietf-teas-pce-native-ip].

 Section 4 describes the detail simulation process and the result.

 3.2.
-Link Utilization Maximization Network topology within MAN is generally in star mode as illustrated in Fig.2, with different devices connect different customer types.
-The traffic from these customers is often in tidal pattern that the links between the CR/BRAS and CR/SR will experience congestion in different periods, because the subscribers under BRAS often use the network at night and the dedicated line users under SR often use the network during the daytime.
+Link Utilization Maximization

+Network topology within Metro Area Network (MAN) is generally in star mode as illustrated in Figure 2, with different devices connect different customer types.
+The traffic from these customers is often in tidal pattern that the links between the Core Router(CR)/Broadband Remote Access Server(BRAS) and CR/Service Router(SR) will experience congestion in different periods, because the subscribers under BRAS often use the network at night and the dedicated line users under SR often use the network during the daytime.
 The uplink between BRAS/SR and CR must satisfy the maximum traffic volume between them respectively and this causes these links often in underutilization situation.

-Fig.2 Star-mode Network Topology within MAN If we consider to connect the BRAS/SR with local link loop (which is more cheaper), and control the MAN with the CCDR framework, we can exploit the tidal phenomena between BRAS/CR and SR/CR links, maximize the links (which is more expensive) utilization of them .
+Figure 2: Star-mode Network Topology within MAN

+If we consider to connect the BRAS/SR with local link loop (which is more cheaper), and control the MAN with the CCDR framework, we can exploit the tidal phenomena between BRAS/CR and SR/CR links, maximize the links (which is more expensive) utilization of them .

-Fig.3 Link Utilization Maximization via CCDR
+Figure 3: Link Utilization Maximization via CCDR

 3.3.
 Traffic Engineering for Multi-Domain

-Operator's networks are often comprised by different domains, interconnected with each other, form very complex topology that illustrated in Fig.4.
+The service provider networks are often comprised of different domains, interconnected with each other, form very complex topology that illustrated in Figure.4.
 Due to the traffic pattern to/from MAN and IDC, the utilization of links between them are often asymmetric.
 It is almost impossible to balance the utilization of these links via the distributed protocol, but this unbalance phenomenon can be overcome via the CCDR framework.

-Fig.4 Traffic Engineering for Complex Multi-Domain Topology Solution for this scenario requires the gather of NetFlow information, analysis the source/destination AS of them and determine which pair is the main cause of the congested link.
-After this, the operator can use the multi eBGP sessions described in [I-D.ietf-teas-pce-native-ip] to schedule the traffic among different domains.
+Figure 4: Traffic Engineering for Complex Multi-Domain Topology

+Solution for this scenario requires the gather of NetFlow information, analysis the source/destination AS of them and determine what is the main cause of the congested link.
+After this, the operator can use the multi external Border Gateway Protocol(eBGP) sessions described in [I-D.ietf-teas-pce-native-ip]to schedule the traffic among different domains.

 3.4.
 Network Temporal Congestion Elimination.